baylonp/ASE_Project/README.md

    - Open the Locust interface
    - Set the number of simulated users and the request rate.
    - Start the test and analyze the results.

-3. **Verify rarity distribution:**
-   Locust will check that the rarity distribution for Gacha rolls remains accurate, even under high request loads.

 ---